CaptXiong/CaptXiong.github.io/tabs/about.md

 ---

 > #### Hello!
 I'm Spike, a developer from China.
->####I' ve made some programs most in python,including scrapy crawls, NLP(classification, sentiment analysis, question-answering dialogue system).
+> #### I' ve made some programs, including web crawls, NLP functions(classification, sentiment analysis, question-answering dialogue system).
 >
 > #### I'm glad to share some ideas about the coding things, trading and daily life stuff.